Sassy, sexy new heroine for the What Doesn’t Kill You series, USA Best Book Award-Winner, Cross Genre Fiction.

 If you like your mysteries exotic and fast-paced, then Ava’s your girl, and Bombshell’s the novel for you!

-Temp worker by day, lounge singer by night, single mom Ava is having a hard time breaking up with her long-distance boyfriend and making it without the support of her parents on the island of St. Marcos.
+Temp worker by day, lounge singer by night, single mom Ava is having a hard time breaking up with her long distance boyfriend and making it without the support of her parents on the island of St. Marcos.
 Things improve dramatically when she lands a too-good-to-be-true job at a virtual currency exchange, where she meets a seriously sexy man, and goes to work for a boss so incredible he sponsors her on a trip to New York to record a demo.
 But when Ava stumbles across the raped and murdered body of a young woman, she recognizes her from a shared trauma back in their school days.
-Ava is devastated and throws herself into avenging the girl's death.
+Ava is devastated and throws herself into avenging the dead girl.
 From that moment on, it’s one bombshell after another, going off closer and closer to Ava and the people she cares about most.

 >>> See why Pamela's novels have won contest after contest.